Planning your trip through the Port of Igoumenitsa? Discover the best places to stay, rent a car, and explore nearby destinations before you arrive.

 Vehicle boarding areas for cars and trucks

-The Northern Port of Igoumenitsa is closer to the city centre and within walking distance of the KTEL bus station.
+The Northern Port is closer to the city centre and within walking distance of the KTEL bus station.
+Ferries to Corfu (Corfu Town & Lefkimmi) and Paxos depart from here.
+Free outdoor parking is available nearby, and cafés, bakeries, ATMs, and restaurants are all within a short walk.

 Corfu